DctrG/airs-rt/README.md

 If you can't access the application:
 1. Check firewall rules: `gcloud compute firewall-rules describe allow-gemini-agent-http`
-2. Update firewall with your IP: `gcloud compute firewall-rules update allow-gemini-agent-http --source-ranges YOUR_IP/32,35.197.73.227/32`
+2. The script automatically updates the firewall with Cloud Shell's IP on each run

 ### Vertex AI Permissions